Becoming a Missionary

 REPRESENTING CHRIST in Our Missionary Work

-When we minister for God on the mission field; it is not about us, and the people to whom we are ministering, primarily.
+When we minister for God on the mission field, it is not primarily about us, or the people to whom we are ministering.
 It is about God being represented well in our ministry work.
-His reputation is on the line because we represent Him.
+His reputation is on the line, because we represent Him.

 God wants us to enjoy fellowship with Him.
-We must demonstrate the importance of us and others enjoying fellowship with God by our mission work.
+We must demonstrate the importance of enjoying fellowship with God together by our mission work.

-If we do not intentionally make it a priority in our lives to minister for God on the mission field regularly and in a biblical way, then we will not become more like Christ and we will be misrepresenting Christ in our missions’ work.
+As we make it a priority to minister regularly and biblically for God on the mission field, we will become more like Christ, and we will be represent Christ well in our mission work.

-When we share the Gospel with people, it shines a light on our lives.
-If we are not ministering with integrity, then we will be tempted to shrink back from sharing the Gospel with others.
+Sharing the Gospel shines a light on our lives.
+As we minister with integrity, we won’t be tempted to shrink back from sharing the Gospel with others.

-When we have done everything we can to minister for God on the mission field, it gives us boldness in our faith.
-This boldness will enable us to be transparent with anyone.
-This in turn will enable us to freely let other believers into our lives and enable us to disciple them as well.
+Doing everything we can to minister for God on the mission field gives us boldness in our faith.
+This boldness enables us to be transparent with anyone, letting other believers into our lives and enabling us to disciple them as well.

-We must let the reputation of God and His love for people motivate us to grow in our ability to minister for God on the mission field.
+We must let God’s reputation and love for people motivate us to grow in our ability to minister for Him on the mission field.

-What about the love of Christ is not enough to motivate us to seriously make ministering for God on the mission field a priority in our lives?
+The love of Christ is enough to motivate us to prioritize ministering for God on the mission field.

 Conclusion